Wireless keyboards are the norm now for most computer users.

 Bluetooth vs. RF Keyboards

-We need to cover this before going into any further detail.
+We need to cover this before we get any further into the “wired or wireless” keyboard debate.

-Bluetooth is a form of wireless communication technology that was very popular in the early days of the new millennium.
+Bluetooth is a wireless technology that was very popular in the early days of the new millennium.

-An RF keyboard is what’s used in the majority of peripherals described as being “wireless”.
+RF technology is what’s used in the majority of peripherals described as being “wireless”.

-They use radio waves to communicate via a radio frequency (RF) with the dongle plugged into your computer.
+They use radio waves to communicate via a radio frequency (RF) with the USB receiver plugged into your desktop or laptop.

 Most modern wireless keyboards communicate in the 2.4GHz frequency range, which allows them to communicate with a PC that’s up to 30 feet away.